lulu-2021/company_scope/README.md

 The gem has an install generator that adds a configuration setting to config/application.rb and also creates two models with associated migrations.
 The models are company and user.
 The company has the acts_as_guardian company_scope module inserted, and the user has the acts_as_company company_scope module inserted.
+It finally also adds the filtering configuration into the Application Controller.
+(See further below for an explanation)

 ```
 rails generate company_scope:install